KevinMellott91/spark-summit-2019-demo/README.md

 ## spark-summit-2019-demo
-Demo created for "Life is but a Stream" presentation at Spark AI Summit 2019 (San Francisco, CA).
+Demo created for [Life is but a Stream](https://databricks.com/sparkaisummit/north-america/sessions-single-2019?id=125) presentation at Spark AI Summit 2019 (San Francisco, CA).
 The Notebook found within this repository is meant to be run on a Databricks cluster.
 If you do not have access to one already, you can [signup](https://databricks.com/try-databricks) to run the demo.

+If you simply want to see the results and visuals that were generated at each step of the demo, then you can view the _SEC Apache Logs.html_ page contents.
+Otherwise, follow the setup steps below to be able to generate these results for yourself.
+Note that this content was originally created using Spark 2.4.0 with the Databricks Runtime (DBR) Version 5.3.

 ### AWS Setup
 1. Create/log into your AWS account and establish an access key and secret using IAM.